-Shifting all teaching and infrastructure to cyberspace comes with a significantly increased workload.
+Shifting teaching and infrastructure to the virtual space comes with a significantly increased workload.
 When you factor in childcare, remote teaching from home becomes a blur of competing demands – a sure recipe for burnout.
 Timely helps you stay in control by creating a flawless digital timeline of everything you work on each day, which is especially useful if you also bill for your teaching.
-Its intuitive calendar interface helps you time block your day and the Reports feature lets you check every project is getting its just attention.
-The “People” feature also breaks down exactly how many hours you and your team work each day, so everyone can stay visible, stick to their hours and get proactive support.
+Its intuitive calendar interface helps you time block your day and see how long you actually end up spending on different tasks.
+Timely also lets you break down exactly how many hours you and your team work each day, so everyone can stay visible, stick to their hours and get proactive support.
 Ideal for managing faculty staff remotely, as well as structuring your own schedule.

 Price: trial all features free for 14 days.
 Upgrade if it’s love – $5/month for individuals, $39/month for organizations.

-As workloads increase, you’ll want to cut down on all the pointless small admin and organizational tasks that clog up your day – and meeting scheduling is a prime candidate.
+Everyone wants to cut down on all the pointless small admin and organizational tasks that clog up your day—and meeting scheduling is a prime candidate.
 Thankfully, Dewo can take the whole slog off your hands, managing all coordination back-and-forth for you.
 With a combination of calendar data, timing preferences and AI, it suggests optional meeting times which maximize the availability of focused time for all meeting participants.

 If you’re looking for a digital to-do list that’s a cut above Notes, check out Todoist.
 Aside from mapping out all your work in one organized space, it helps you prioritize tasks and keep your most important upcoming tasks in focus.
 With integrations for a ton of staple digital collaboration tools – including Dropbox and Google Calendar – it acts as an organizational hub for getting things done.